Sum it up

 You can help the jury understand the meaning and implications of your testimony if you briefly sum it up at the end.
 Shutterstock image.

-Earlier this year I testified in court regarding a construction lawsuit.
+Earlier this year I testified in court regarding a construction defect lawsuit.
 We witnesses wondered among ourselves how the jurors could possibly grasp the technical details of the case.
 There were details of the construction procedures; the design, production, testing, and performance of the concrete; the contract provisions; and the accounting.
 Anyone would struggle to make sense of all that.

 One of the expert witnesses clearly had a lot of experience imparting highly specialized technical information to juries.
 I asked her how she does it.
 She said that even though the attorney asks the questions, the expert witness should speak directly to the jury.
 After answering a question in technical terms, they should briefly sum it up in layman’s terms.
 That is, finish the answer by saying, “What this means is…” That way you can clarify your meaning and describe the implications in terms they can understand and relate to.